Skip to Content

 Why won’t my pellet stove burn?

-Non-burning pellet stoves are a common problem, but also an easy thing to fix.
+Non-burning pellet stoves are a common problem and easy to fix.
 If your pellet stove won’t ignite and it’s an auto-starting unit, check the electrical connection first (and the plug second).

-Now, if these things are okay, then the problem could be due to blocked airflow.
-Fire needs oxygen to burn, and that’s true on the inside of your pellet stove too.
+If these things are okay, the problem could be due to blocked airflow.
+Fire needs oxygen to burn, and that’s true on the inside of your pellet stove.

 The short explanation is to check and clean the ventilation pipes.
-Ash can collect here over time, and this can impede the flame from turning into the hot air needed to run the heater.
+Ash can collect here over time, impeding the flame from turning into the hot air needed to run the heater.

 See Related: Best Books on Pollution